 The Randall’s Island Park Alliance (RIPA) was founded in 1992 by a dedicated group of New Yorkers who saw the potential for improving Randall’s Island Park.
 Though the Park could and should be a great recreational resource for the City’s residents, it had fallen into decline and was in much need of restoration.
 The Alliance, pursuant to an agreement with the City of New York and working closely with the New York City Department of Parks and Recreation, spearheaded the restoration, development and management of the Park.
 Nearly 25 years later, Randall’s Island Park is without question New York’s premier destination for sports and recreation, and the Alliance continues to serve as the dedicated steward of the Park.

-Since 1992, over $250 million has been invested into Randall’s Island Park through the work of the Alliance, the commitment of the City of New York, considerable State funding, and the generosity of many individuals, corporations and foundations; to join our alliance of supporters, please click here.
+Since 1992, nearly $300 million has been invested into Randall’s Island Park through the work of the Alliance, the commitment of the City of New York, considerable State funding, and the generosity of many individuals, corporations and foundations; to join our alliance of supporters, please click here.
 The investment into the Island has resulted in a fabulous transformation – the Park is now a world-class sporting destination which offers New Yorkers outstanding recreational facilities alongside restored natural areas.

 Through these ongoing efforts, Randall’s Island Park now offers New Yorkers over 60 athletic fields (more than half the premier fields in Manhattan!); Icahn Stadium, a world-class track & field facility; the Sportime Tennis Center, which features 20 state-of-the-art courts; the Randall’s Island Golf Center, comprising a driving range and two miniature golf courses; and miles of waterfront pathways.
 RIPA has focused not only on developing the Park’s athletic facilities but also on restoring the Island’s natural resources.
 In spring 2008, RIPA completed a $5 million restoration of the Island’s Little Hell Gate Inlet salt marsh and freshwater wetlands; today, the sites improve water quality as well as provide precious wildlife habitat.
 The Park also features an Urban Farm comprising a wide variety of produce in over 80 vegetable beds, including four rice paddies and an apple orchard.
 Additionally, the Alliance has made it a priority to better the Island’s passive recreational areas, which has resulted in improved picnicking areas as well as scenic pathways for walking, running and bicycling.